211 Would You Rather Questions [Funny, Hard & Weird]

 Figure 10: Work-safe prompts are designed for useful discussion, not uncomfortable disclosure.

-This is also how Poll Maker frames workplace would-you-rather questions: keep them useful, balanced, and safe enough for remote or hybrid teams.
+Poll Maker frames workplace would-you-rather questions the same way: useful, balanced, and safe enough for a remote or hybrid team.

 Make it optional.
 Keep it useful.
 Never turn answers into evaluation.